Advice on hosting with Sitejet Builder

 Have you tried an extensive search on Google and Co. maybe?

 Depending on what you really need, maybe even Sitejet Studio could be an option for you?
-If you just want to provide the basics, you could act as an Agency.
+If you just want to provide the basics, Sitejet Studio works best.

 Let me know if that could be something you like to explore.